joakor89/Feature_Engineering_Bookcamp/README.md

 This experience highlights the challenges of managing dependencies in Python environments, especially when dealing with rapidly evolving libraries.
 Future updates to these libraries may resolve this issue, and revisiting the implementation at a later date might be beneficial.

+**Issue Summary with `tweet-preprocessor` Library:**

+While working on a Python project involving tweet data processing, I encountered a challenge with the `tweet-preprocessor` library.
+The primary issue was an `AttributeError` indicating that the module did not have an attribute `set_options`.
+This error persisted despite various attempts to resolve it, suggesting a deeper issue with the library version or installation.

+**Attempted Solutions:**

+1. **Library Installation and Version Check**:
+   - Initially, installed the `tweet-preprocessor` library using the command `pip install tweet-preprocessor==0.6.0`.
+   - Verified the installation and checked the version using `pip show tweet-preprocessor`.

+2. **Code Implementation**:
+   - Tried importing the library in Python using `import preprocessor as p`, following the standard import convention.
+   - Attempted to use the library functions like `p.clean()` to process tweet data.

+3. **Error Handling**:
+   - Faced with `AttributeError: module 'preprocessor' has no attribute 'set_options'`.
+   - Explored various solutions, including updating the library, checking for correct versions, and ensuring proper import syntax.

+4. **Further Investigation**:
+   - Reviewed documentation for `tweet-preprocessor` to ensure correct usage and compatibility.
+   - Investigated potential conflicts with other installed packages or issues within the Python environment.

+**Outcome:**

+Despite following the documented usage instructions and exploring several troubleshooting steps, the issue with the `tweet-preprocessor` library could not be resolved, and the `set_options` attribute remained inaccessible.
+This led to the decision to temporarily bypass the use of this specific function in the project and proceed with alternative methods for tweet data processing.

+**Conclusion:**

+This experience underscores the complexities often encountered in software development, particularly in managing dependencies and library-specific issues.
+Continuous exploration and adaptation are key in navigating these challenges.

 Section 4: Computer Vision - Object Recognition

 Section 5: Time Series Analysis - Day Trading with Machine Learning